iamnihal/Coronavirus-Tracking/README.md

 # Coronavirus-Tracking
-Coronavirus Tracking Script
-# Written in Bash, This script will fetch latest data from an api and will show you the number of Infected, Deaths and Recovered people all across the world from Coronavirus.
+Written in Bash, This script will fetch latest data from an api and will show you the number of Infected, Deaths and Recovered people all across the world from Coronavirus.